maria-yampolskaya/maria-yampolskaya.github.io/research.md

 [ORCID](https://orcid.org/0000-0003-2941-2589)

 ## Education
-PhD in Physics, Boston University - In Progress (started 2019) Bachelor of Arts in Physics and Mathematics, Cornell University - May 2019
+PhD in Physics, Boston University - in progress

+Bachelor of Arts in Physics and Mathematics, Cornell University - May 2019

 ## Papers